 Zendesk dropped its standalone Chat product.
 It now only sells Suite plans.
 As of 2026, you cannot buy Zendesk Chat on its own.
 You must subscribe to Zendesk Suite, starting at $55 per agent per month.
 Legacy standalone Chat users have been moved to Suite plans.
 This is a key reason small teams look for alternatives.
 You cannot buy just the chat widget without paying for ticketing, knowledge base, and reporting.

 Not every team should switch.
 Zendesk is still right for teams that genuinely use its full feature set.
-If you run a support department with more than fifteen agents across multiple time zones, enforce SLAs with automated escalation, and need SOC 2 or HIPAA compliance, Zendesk's depth is hard to match.
+If you run a support department with more than fifteen agents across multiple time zones, enforce SLAs with automated escalation, or need SOC 2 or HIPAA compliance, Zendesk's depth is hard to match.
 The workforce tools, quality scoring, and cross-channel analytics justify per-agent pricing at scale.

 Zendesk also makes sense if you are deep in its marketplace.
 With over 1,000 integrations, many enterprise tools connect to Zendesk in ways they do not connect to smaller platforms.
 If your team relies on custom links between Zendesk and your CRM, billing system, or internal tools, the switching cost is not just the subscription gap.
 It is rebuilding those connections.
 For companies where support is a core function with dedicated staff and budget, Zendesk's total cost is justified by the control it provides.